The 7 Best Bass Multi-Effects Pedals (2023)

 Cons

 One of the best things about this processor is how easy it is to use.
-In addition to having a user-friendly interface, it also sorts its 61 sounds on the basis of genres like rock, funk, blues, jazz, etc. This makes it really convenient for you to access the pedal even if you don’t know how every effect works.
+In addition to having a user-friendly interface, it also sorts its 61 sounds based on genres like rock, funk, blues, jazz, etc. This makes it really convenient for you to access the pedal even if you don’t know how every effect works.

 The StompLab2B is a compact and sophisticated-looking pedal.
 With an all-metal body, it’s also quite durable.
 Plus, it can also run on 4 AA batteries.
 So, even if you are a gigging bassist, you shouldn’t find much trouble carrying it around.